biocore/empress/README.md

 ### Downloading Input Artifacts and Metadata

-Before we start, we’ll need to download the necessary input artifacts for running `qiime empress community-plot`.
+Before we start, we'll need to download the necessary input artifacts for running `qiime empress community-plot`.
 The first four of these artifacts are produced during the [Moving Pictures tutorial](https://docs.qiime2.org/2020.8/tutorials/moving-pictures/), and the last artifact was produced afterwards using data from the tutorial.
 These artifacts are:

 1. A feature table (a QIIME 2 artifact of type `FeatureTable[Frequency]`)
 2. A sample metadata file (a [tab-separated-value](https://en.wikipedia.org/wiki/Tab-separated_values) file)